The Western Union Company [WU] Holding Strong: What’s pushing it?

-The Western Union Company [NYSE: WU] shares went lower by -5.83% from its previous closing of $22.13, now trading at the price of $20.84, also adding -1.29 points.
+The Western Union Company [NYSE: WU] shares went lower by -2.18% from its previous closing of 18.37, now trading at the price of $17.97, also subtracting -0.4 points.
 Is WU stock a buy or should you stay away?

 The Western Union Company [NYSE:WU]: Analyst Rating and Earnings